FIBA Intercontinental Cup: Format

 From the 2013 edition of the tournament through to the 2015 edition, the competition was played in either an aggregate score two-legged series, or in a single-game final format between two teams, that determined the official club world champions.
 Those two teams were the champions of Europe's most prestigious competition, the EuroLeague, and the champions of Latin America's premier competition, the FIBA Americas League.

 For the 2016 edition and 2017 edition, the champions of the FIBA Americas League played against the champions of FIBA Europe's main club competition (now second-tier), FIBA Europe Cup (2016) and FIBA Europe's new top competition, the Basketball Champions League (2017), as EuroLeague clubs were no longer allowed to participate by FIBA due to its dispute with Euroleague Basketball.

 For the 2019 edition of the tournament, FIBA expanded the competition to include the NBA G League's champions and a tournament host club.
 Thus, the tournament format was also changed to a final four format involving four teams.

+When the competition changed from February to September, the format was also changed.
+Currently, six teams play in two groups of three teams.
+The top team of each group will go to final.
+Second place will go to third-place match.
+Third place will go to fifth place match.